tom-james-watson/Emote/README.md

 make flathub
 ```

-In case you are facing issues with the cache not properly updating, use the `-B` flag with `make`, or you can clean the cache with:
+In case you are facing issues with the cache not properly updating, you can clean the cache with:

 ```bash
 make flatpak-clean